Rookout/deployment-examples/dotnet-azure-functions/Readme.md

-**6. Run the function and go to app.rookout.com and start debugging!**
+6. Run the function and go to app.rookout.com and start debugging!